andrewcargill/johans_eco_timber/README.md

 ### Design
 The website is designed to give the user the experience they expect from a website.
-The website design should not challenge the user in any way - They shouldn't visit the site and be 'impressed by the design' - the site design should go un-noticed - something running in the background - it shouldn't enter their mind.
+They shouldn't visit the site and be 'impressed by the design' - the site design should go un-noticed - something running in the background - The design shouldn't enter their minds.

 I designed the homepage so the user will take in these key elements
 - The swedish flag ( the location of the company )
-- image of trees ( the hero image )
+- Image of trees ( the hero image )
 - 'nature first' ( the message of the company )
 - 'custom timber' ( what the company offers )

 These are the important messages that a potential customers will need.
 Simple.
 At home.
 Not intimidating.

 Once this core message has been conveyed the next detail they will see is Johan's signature.
 This is key to building the users trust.
-We asking the user to make the effort to sign up and fill in a form.
+I am asking the user to make the effort to sign up and fill in a form.
 For them to do this they will need to trust the site and trust that the man behind the site is the one that can help them.

 The flow of the website is all around the user being 3 clicks away from the Enquiry System.
-Every jounrey the user takes will lead them to Enquiry System.
+Every route the user takes will lead them to Enquiry System.

 ***